 Clever partners with thousands of top-rated, full-service agents across the United States from major brands and regional brokerages like Keller Williams, Century 21, RE/MAX, Coldwell Banker, and more.

-All of our Partner Agents run traditional, full-service real estate business, but have agreed to offer significant commission rate discounts and rebates to sellers and buyers who find them through Clever’s referral program.
+All of our Partner Agents run traditional, full-service real estate business, but have agreed to offer significant commission rate discounts.

 Like UpNest, there's no upfront cost or fee for the referral service, and there's zero obligation to sign.
 With Clever, you can interview as many agents as you'd like or is necessary to find the best match for your specific needs and circumstances.